goauthentik/authentik/website/blog/2023-01-24-saas-should-not-be-the-default/item.md

 -   Shift financing from opex to capex, which often results in net cost savings.
 -   Trust in shared alignment.
 If you own and self-host a product, you’re incentivized, in a way even the best SaaS vendor isn’t, to keep it secure.

 Authentication, what we specialize in here at Authentik, is a great example.
-The industry standard used to be a self-hosted products – most commonly Microsoft ADFS – but they were it was notoriously unwieldy, which gave companies like Auth0 and Okta a chance to take over the market.
+The industry standard used to be a self-hosted products – most commonly Microsoft ADFS – but they were notoriously unwieldy, which gave companies like Auth0 and Okta a chance to take over the market.

 The technology industry is cyclical, however, and our bet is that by applying lessons learned from SaaS, vendors can offer self-hosted products that are as good or better than SaaS products.
 Customers can then have their cake and eat it too.